symfony/symfony-docs/_build/maintainer_guide.rst

 Step 2: Merge the pull request ..............................

+Never use GitHub's web interface (or desktop clients) to merge PRs or to solve merge conflicts.
+Always use the ``gh`` tool for anything related to merges.

 We require 2 approval votes from team members before merging a PR, except if it's a typo, a small change or an obvious error.

-If a PR contains lots of commits, there's no need to ask the contributor to squash them. the ``gh`` tool does that automatically.
+If a PR contains lots of commits, there's no need to ask the contributor to squash them.
+The ``gh`` tool does that automatically.
 The only exception is when commits are made by more than one person. ``gh`` can't squash that, so it's better to ask to the original contributor.